 Given the mixture of nearby campus buildings in a mixture of architectural styles and employing a variety of materials, the Planning Division does not have concerns regarding the palette of materials or overall architectural aesthetic of the proposed building.
 Staff's primary question relates to the mass and building form.
-At their meeting on February 21, 2018, the Urban Design Commission granted the proposal final approval.
-As part of their deliberation, members of the commission discussed the addition of the multi-use path below part of the building; the location of the N. Charter Street ground floor façade being pulled closer to the sidewalk; the quality and quantity of usable open space provided; the building setbacks and stepbacks from the eastern and southern property lines; and the lack of space for canopy trees along N. Charter Street.
-In the end, the project was approved on a 4-2 vote.
-In considering this standard, the Plan Commission should consider the advisory opinion of the Urban Design Commission in concert with the concerns raised above.
+At their meeting on November 21, 2018, the Urban Design Commission found that the Planned Development Standards were met and recommended approval of the proposal on a 4-3 vote.